 It should be no secret that methamphetamine increases heart rate while elevating blood pressure.
 People on a meth binge have been known to go several days without sleep.
 Meth binges are one of the common signs of meth addiction.

 Meth turns off the body’s hunger response.
-Because of the lost appetite, starvation, and weight loss that is initially incurred after using methamphetamine prompts the user’s body to store fat in an act of self-preservation to prepare for another round of deprivation.
+The lost appetite, starvation, and weight loss that is initially incurred after using methamphetamine prompts the user’s body to store fat in an act of self-preservation to prepare for another round of deprivation.
 So even if the user loses weight due to the decreased hunger, the patient quickly gains weight during meth detox.

 Overall sense of well being

-Using methamphetamine causes an influx of dopamine which leads to intense overall sense of well being and euphoria.
-However, with time the drug quickly destroys the brains dopamine receptors which cause the body to stop feeling pleasure.
+Using methamphetamine causes an influx of dopamine which leads to an intense overall sense of well being and euphoria.
+However, with time the drug quickly destroys the brain’s dopamine receptors which cause the body to stop feeling pleasure.

 What are Common Names for Meth?

 - Speckled Birds

 Usually, during the first few days of detoxing from methamphetamine, the patient takes long periods of sleep.
 However, after the patient goes through a long period of sleepiness, they will begin to feel some of the psychological and physical symptoms of detoxing from meth.
 During this part of the detox, it is important for them to be medically supervised so that they can be as comfortable as possible and help them stay healthy and safe.
 During the initial detox of methamphetamine, the patient should expect to experience the following methamphetamine withdrawal symptoms: